 Road trafficThe network of roads and highways has a total length of 58,592 km.
-For each of the country's 6.03 million inhabitants, this corresponds to 9.71 meters.
-This puts Turkmenistan in 52nd place in the global ranking.
-However, it is also important to note the country's population density, which is very low at around 12 inhabitants per km².
-Like this, disproportionately long distances generally have to be covered to reach the more remote parts of the country.
+For each of the country's 6.34 million inhabitants, this corresponds to 9.24 meters.
+This puts Turkmenistan in 58th place in the global ranking.
+However, it is also important to note that the country's population density is very low at around 13 inhabitants per km².
+In this case, disproportionately long distances generally have to be covered to reach the more remote parts of the country.

-With an average of 863 traffic fatalities per year (2012 - 2019), road traffic in Turkmenistan is considered reasonably safe.
-This corresponds to around 4.3 accident fatalities per 15.3 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+With an average of 897 traffic fatalities per year (2013 - 2019), road traffic in Turkmenistan is considered reasonably safe.
+This corresponds to 15.2 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.